Heating a dipolar quantum fluid into a solid

 The possibility to make detailed comparisons between theory and experiments opens up several directions for exploring the surprising thermodynamic behaviour of quantum ferrofluids.
 Already, the ground state phase diagram exhibits a rich structure, including first-order as well as second-order quantum phase transitions in one and two-dimensional systems \cite{Blakie2020,Zhang2019,Biagioni2022}.
 This offers a promising starting point for investigating how thermal fluctuations influence the nature of the fluid-solid phase transition and may affect the physics of higher dimensional supersolids \cite{Norcia2021,Tanzi2021}, which can come in a diverse range of complex patterns~\cite{Zhang2021,Hertkorn21,Zhang2019}.
-Our present findings motivate future experiments and first-principle simulations \cite{Macia2016,Cinti2017} to expand the phase diagram of Fig.\ref{fig1} into the high-temperature domain and draw a direct connection to the more familiar physics of liquid-solid phase transitions in the absence of superfluidity.
+Our present findings motivate future experiments to systematically explore the thermodynamic phase diagram, e.g., by actively heating the condensate across the superfluid-supersolid phase transition.
+Such measurements as well as first-principle simulations \cite{Macia2016,Cinti2017} would permit to expand the phase diagram of Fig.\ref{fig1} into the high-temperature domain and draw a direct connection to the more familiar physics of liquid-solid phase transitions in the absence of superfluidity.
 Such numerical approaches may also reveal how the present phenomenology extends into the regime of strong interactions, which is becoming accessible in experiments with ultracold polar molecules \cite{Anderegg21,Schindewolf2022,Schmidt2022}.
 Equally important, an improved understanding of finite-temperature effects in dipolar quantum fluids could help resolving current questions about quantitative discrepancies between measurements and theory \cite{Botcher2019,Petter2019}.

 We thank Yongchang Zhang, Georg Bruun, and Jordi Boronat for valuable discussions and the Er-Dy team in Innsbruck for experimental support.
 This work was supported by the DNRF through the Center of Excellence ”CCQ” (Grant agreement no.: DNRF156) and the Carlsberg Foundation through the ’Semper Ardens’ Research Project QCooL.
 JB acknowledges funding by the European Union, the Spanish Ministry of Universities and the Recovery, Transformation and Resilience Plan through a grant from Universitat Politècnica de Catalunya.
 FF and CP acknowledge support through an ERC Consolidator Grant (RARE, No.\,681432), the QuantERA grant MAQS (No\,I4391-N) and the FOR grant (2247/PI2790) by the Austrian Science Fund FWF.